mathsman5133/cocwarstats/README.md

 # cocwarstats
-To run you need a creds file with the following:
+To run you need a `creds.py` file in main directory with the following:

 ```